What is Versatile VC? How do you compare with other VCs?

 Are you an impact investor?
 If so, how do you measure it?

 We are strictly a financial investor, i.e., our limited partners are paying us to achieve healthy returns, not achieve any particular “impact” goal.
-That said, we expect that our strategy will endogenously produce progress on a number of Impact KPIs.
+That said, we expect that our strategy will naturally produce progress on a number of Impact KPIs.

 We measure our progress through both traditional and impact KPIs.
 Traditional KPIs are:

-- IRR (and secondarily Multiple)
+- IRR (and secondarily cash-on-cash multiple on our investment)

 Our impact KPIs are: